-It’s a joy to be back in Luke’s Gospel again today.
-And if you’re not already there, you’ll want to open the second chapter of Luke—we have been enjoying a rich, rich study of the infancy narratives about Jesus as a baby, and here, we’re going to see this morning, as a little boy.
+We have been enjoying a rich, rich study of the infancy narratives about Jesus as a baby, and here, we’re going to see this morning, as a little boy.
 Luke has been preparing us in these narratives, these first two chapters, by setting our expectations about what we’re going to find about who Jesus is because he wants us to properly, rightly receive Jesus and his ministry.
 That’s been the intent of these first two chapters.
 Luke has served us, the readers, very well, helping us appreciate what’s going to follow in the rest of the story.
-Eighty verses in Chapter 1, 52 verses in Chapter 2 are all for that purpose—to help us to appreciate and have right expectations about what we’re going to find.
-We’ve learned already just even without hearing anything from Jesus himself—we’ve already learned who Jesus really is.
+Eighty verses in Chapter 1, 52 verses in Chapter 2 are all for that purpose: to help us to appreciate and have right expectations about what we’re going to find.
+We’ve learned already just even without hearing anything from Jesus himself who Jesus really is.
 He has been set in his historical and redemptive context.
 We’ve already learned why God sent Jesus into the world.
 But we have yet to hear him say one single word.
 And that is going to change today.
 Jesus finally breaks the silence in this final narrative in Chapter 2.
 These are the first recorded words of Jesus.
 Keep in mind, this is from the lips of a 12-year-old boy.
-It’s clear in the text that he is still maturing, but his very first words, though simple and innocent—they’re at the same time direct and profound.
+It’s clear in the text that he is still maturing, but his very first words, though simple and innocent are at the same time direct and profound.

 Before we get into that final narrative, there’s a verse we didn’t cover as we looked at the text last time, and I’d like to take a moment to look at how Luke concluded the previous narrative in Luke 2:39.
 Is verse 39, would you say inspired by the Holy Spirit, inspired by God, put in Scripture?
 Would you agree with that?
 Okay, if it’s inspired, we need to preach it, don’t we?
 All right, so that’s what we’re going to do here.
 But I want to highlight something important in this verse about Luke’s purpose in writing because we need to make an important apologetic point.
 By that I don’t mean making an apology.
 Apologea is the word for making a defense, like giving a reasoned argument.
 So, that’s the Greek intention of “apologetic point.”
 We need to make an apologetic point that has implications for how we read the Bible and then also how we defend the Bible to its detractors, its critics, okay?

-So, for Mary and Joseph, dedicating Jesus to God wasn’t simply a pious act of their own religious devotion—though it was, it was at least that—but really, this was a reasonable acknowledgement that this child was not ultimately their child.
+So for Mary and Joseph, dedicating Jesus to God wasn’t simply a pious act of their own religious devotion though it was, it was at least that, but really, this was a reasonable acknowledgement that this child was not ultimately their child.
 They understood that.
 Jesus came from God to do the will of God on earth.
-So this summary statement in verse 39—it does reflect their piety, but it says something else.
+So this summary statement in verse 39 does reflect their piety, but it says something else.
 It signals their intention to follow God’s law faithfully.
 All of a sudden, they know the stakes are very high with this one.
-They need to do this right—they’re raising the Messiah himself.
+They need to do this right; they’re raising the Messiah himself.
 And that had to sober them up for the significance of the task they had in raising the very Son of God.

 He has a larger purpose for writing that spans both books that he wrote in the New Testament—both Luke and Acts.
 In Luke 1:3, he wrote this, “It seemed good to me, having followed all things closely for some time past, to write an orderly account for you, most excellent Theophilus, that you may have certainty concerning the things you have been taught.”
 The orderly account concerning what Theophilus had been taught is not limited to just the details about Jesus alone.
 Theophilus had learned about Christianity, which goes beyond what’s written in this Gospel, which is part one of the story, to include the Book of Acts, which is part two of the story.
 I want you to turn just quickly to see this, to Acts chapter 1:1 because I want you to see this for yourself so you can be convinced in your own mind.
 I want you to see Luke’s larger purpose for writing both Luke and Acts as kind of companion volumes.
 It is more comprehensive than what’s contained in the Gospel of Luke alone.
 It involves the continuation of the story in the Book of Acts.
 Notice what it says there in the first two verses: